zaidqureshi2/Resume/resume.txt

 ### Hobbies

-- Building, programming, and usage of ErgoDox keyboards.
+- Building, programming, and using ErgoDox keyboards.
 - Typing in the Norman keyboard layout, an efficient alternative to QWERTY.
 - Practicing real-time machine stenography using Plover.
 - Flying and building custom quadcopters.